phys119/phys119/docs/jupyter.md

 ## 5) Problem: I deleted a cell with some instructions from a notebook template

-Suggestions: The way this is supposed to work is that you should be able to delete your local copy of the notebook, and then click on the link again to download a fresh copy.
-Unfortunately it seems that your changes to the template get “committed’ in your account and are re-applied to the new copy.

-If this happens for you, post on piazza and we’ll find a way of getting the missing material to you.
+Suggestions: To get a fresh copy of the notebook you are working on, you can rename the notebook you are working on (e.g., from Prelab02.ipynb to Prelab02_old.ipynb) and then click on the notebook link again (from the homepage of Canvas) and you will get a brand new copy of the file.
+You can restart your work in this new copy of the notebook or copy any content from it into your old notebook.

 ## 6) Problem: When I click on a cell to edit it or execute it, the content disappears!